Blackbuck: In culture

 The blackbuck has associations with the Indian culture.
 The antelope might have been a source of food in the Indus Valley civilisation (3300–1700 BCE); bone remains have been discovered in sites such as Dholavira and Mehrgarh.
-The blackbuck is routinely depicted in miniature paintings of the Mughal era (16th to 19th centuries) depicting royal hunts often using cheetahs.
+The blackbuck is routinely depicted in miniature paintings of the Mughal era of 16th to 19th centuries depicting royal hunts often using cheetahs.
 Villagers in India and Nepal generally do not harm the blackbuck.
 Tribes such as the Bishnois revere and care for most animals including the blackbuck.

-The animal is mentioned in Sanskrit texts as the krishna mrig.
-According to Hindu mythology, the blackbuck draws the chariot of Lord Krishna.
-The blackbuck is considered to be the vehicle of Vayu (the wind god), Soma (the divine drink) and Chandra (the moon god).
+The blackbuck is mentioned in Sanskrit texts as the Kṛṣṇamṛga.
+According to Hindu mythology, it draws the chariot of Lord Krishna.
+The blackbuck is considered to be the vehicle of the wind god Vayu, the divine drink Soma and the moon god Chandra.
 In Tamil Nadu, the blackbuck is considered to be the vehicle of the Hindu goddess Korravai.
 In Rajasthan, the goddess Karni Mata is believed to protect the blackbuck.

 In the Yājñavalkya Smṛti, Sage Yagyavalkya is quoted stating "in what country there is black antelope, in that Dharma must be known", which is interpreted to mean that certain religious practices including sacrifices were not to be performed where blackbuck did not roam.

-The hide of the blackbuck (krishnajina in Hindi) is deemed to be sacred in Hinduism.
-According to the scriptures, it is to be sat upon only by brahmins (priests), sadhus and yogis (sages), forest-dwellers and bhikshus (mendicants).
+The hide of the blackbuck is deemed to be sacred in Hinduism.
+According to the scriptures, it is to be sat upon only by brahmin priests, sadhus and yogis, forest-dwellers and bhikshu mendicants.
 Blackbuck meat is highly regarded in Texas.
 In an analysis, blackbuck milk was found to have 6.9% protein, 9.3% fat, and 4.3% lactose.

 In some agricultural areas in northern India, the blackbuck are found in large numbers and raid crop fields.
 However, the damage caused by blackbuck is far lower than that caused by the nilgai.

-In 2018, Bollywood actor Salman Khan, in a high-profile case, was sentenced to five years imprisonment for poaching a blackbuck in 1998.
+In 2018, Bollywood actor Salman Khan was sentenced to five years imprisonment for poaching a blackbuck in 1998.